 |Top Previous Next|

-True to the non-blocking operation philosophy of the entire system, the wln object does not stall the entire Tibbo BASIC/C application execution to wait for the Wi-Fi interface to complete required operation ("task").
+True to the non-blocking operation philosophy of TiOS, the wln. object does not stall the entire Tibbo BASIC/C application execution to wait for the Wi-Fi interface to complete an operation ("task").
 You program gives the wln. object a task to perform, and then it is free to go and do other things.
 The only exceptions are the wln.boot and Wln.waitforupgradecompletion methods.
 They stall your system until they are done executing.

-One problem with the code in the above examples is that it is blocking.
+One problem with this code is that it is blocking.
 Essentially, it nullifies all our effort that went into building an asynchronous system.
-Your application is not doing anything useful while the Wi-Fi interface is associating.
+Your application is not doing anything useful while the Wi-Fi interface is scanning or associating.

-To take advantage of the event-driven nature of the system, you can base your execution flow on the on_wln_task_complete event which is generated each time a task is completed.
-Completed_task argument of the event handler carries the code of the event that has been completed.
+To take advantage of the event-driven nature of TiOS, you can base your execution flow on the on_wln_task_complete event, which is generated each time a task completes.
+The completed_task argument of the event handler carries the code of the event that has been completed.
 Therefore, you can advance through your app's execution steps in the following manner: